actpohabtNS/interactive-map/README.md

 * User location detection (inside the faculty) and routes to the selected room
 * Links to personnel webpages (if any exist)
 * Links to room schedule (mytimetable.live)
+* Filter empty (in schedule term) rooms
+* Faculty room search
+* Constant room links (which can be shared and will point to the same room)

 # Glossary